ASIAN SWORD GUARDS

 - tsuba of this group are very rarely inscribed.

-An excellant paper about The Iron and The Style of NAMBAN written by Henri L. Joly
+An excellant paper about The Iron and The Style of Nanban written by Henri L. Joly

 Read about Foreign Influence from 'Jaspanese Sword Mounts' by Helen C. Gunsaulus.

-Picture gallery of Excellant Namban Tsuba for study and appreciation.
+Picture gallery of Excellant Nanban Tsuba for study and appreciation.

 Accompanied by a Hozon certificate number 447408, issued by the N.B.T.H.K., dated Heisei 17 (2005).